OGGM/oggm/docs/installing-oggm.rst

 .. note::

-    The steps below used to be necessary before pip wheels.
-We document them here just in case.
+    The steps below used to be necessary before the availability of pip wheels.
+    We still document them here, just in case.

 Installing **GDAL** is not so straightforward.
 First, check which version of GDAL is installed on your Linux system::